Pet Sitters: Yes, you are covered in case the guest pet is injured or accidentally causes damages to third parties.

 - Care Custody & Control cover (the visiting pet)

 - Errors and Omissions (Professional Liability) – This refers to accidental injury to a guest pet in the sitter’s care.
 This type of insurance brings comfort to pet owners and sitters as, often, any non-negligent harm arises where an animal in the sitter’s care has been accidentally harmed in the course of service delivery, through no specific fault of the sitter.
-Claims are subjected to a $250 excess payable by the pet sitter at the time of the claim.

 While these policies are good back stops, they are no replacement for common sense, conducting thorough meet and greets, backyard inspections, booking RSPCA accredited Sitters and ensuring the Pet Sitter has all the information they need to care for your unique pet while you are away.